 With social ads, you can advertise your business on the websites your customers visit.
 Targeted ads can be placed where your customers are searching online.
 Optimized display ads have the power to get your message in front of the right consumer.

-Customers connect with brands for many reasons, including finding out about new products, to look at newly-launched offerings, to get ideas for future purchases, to find inspiration for gifts and to keep up with trends.
+Customers connect with brands for many reasons.
+Customers connect to find out about new products, look at offerings, find inspiration for gifts and keep up with trends.
 Compelling content that demonstrates your value is catching the attention of customers.
-Brands that engage their audience by encourage feedback in the form of likes, comments and shares are attracting customer attention.
+Brands that engage their audience by encouraging feedback are attracting customer attention.

 Data from Selfstartr shows that 68 percent of Instagram users and 32 percent of Facebook users say they engage brands regularly.
 Engaged followers have an average order value of $65 through Instagram and $55 through Facebook, the data shows.

 According to statistics from Word Stream, 93 percent of Pinterest users use the platform to plan or make purchases.
 The site drives 25 percent of all retail website referral traffic.

 Social media is only expected to grow, and with it, consumer preferences.
 Marketing Sherpa has found that 46 percent of millennials rely on social media when making a purchase online.
 As many as 74 percent of shoppers make buying decisions based on social media content, Sprout Social says.

 Brands are paying attention to this shift by customers, with ad spending projected to be $14 billion in 2018.